 The company established the LifeWear idea in 2010.
 It refers to clothing that is continuously updated to improve people’s lives, and the brand’s positioning revolves around this philosophy.

-The largest store in the world opened its doors in 2011 on Fifth Avenue in New York City, bolstering the brand’s position in the US market.
+The world’s largest store opened in 2011 on Fifth Avenue in New York City, bolstering the brand’s position in the US market.

 Under the guidance of Christophe Lemaire, a former Hermès creative director, the brand debuted the Uniqlo U collection in 2013.
-This range provides a more stylish and modern interpretation of everyday wear.
+This range offers a more stylish, modern interpretation of everyday wear.

-With establishing locations in Germany and Belgium in 2014, the brand’s footprint in Europe grew.
+With the establishment of locations in Germany and Belgium in 2014, the brand’s footprint in Europe grew.

 The company debuted its first line of hijabs and traditional Muslim attire in 2016 to cater to a broad clientele.

-The year 2018 saw the introduction of the global advertising campaign “Uniqlo To Go,” which promoted practical and easy-to-wear travel attire.
+The year 2018 saw the launch of the global advertising campaign “Uniqlo To Go,” which promoted practical, easy-to-wear travel attire.

 The first store opened in New Delhi, India, in 2019.
 This was critical in boosting the brand’s awareness in the rapidly developing Asian market.
 In response to regional tastes, the company added kurtas and other traditional Indian apparel.